LuisaE/opportunities/README.md

 # Opportunities
 List of CS underclassmen internships, part-time internships, exploratory programs, scholarships, interview prep, and mentorship programs.
-It is possible that some of those opportunities are not available anymore.
+It is possible that some of those opportunities are not available anymore, or the deadlines are completely wrong.
 **Double check the deadlines!**

 For Summer SWE internships go to [Summer 2023 CS Internships](https://github.com/pittcsc/Summer2023-Internships).